sdidier-dev/plotly.py/doc/python/colorscales.md

 This document explains the following four continuous-color-related concepts:

 - **color scales** represent a mapping between the range 0 to 1 and some color domain within which colors are to be interpolated (unlike [discrete color sequences](/python/discrete-color/) which are never interpolated).
-Color scale defaults depend on the `layout.colorscales` attributes of the active [template](/python/templates/), and can be explicitly specified using the `color_continuous_scale` argument for many [Plotly Express](/python/plotly-express/) functions or the `colorscale` argument in various `graph_objects` such as `layout.coloraxis` or `marker.colorscale` in `go.Scatter` traces or `colorscale` in `go.Heatmap` traces.
+Color scale defaults depend on the `layout.colorscale` attributes of the active [template](/python/templates/), and can be explicitly specified using the `color_continuous_scale` argument for many [Plotly Express](/python/plotly-express/) functions or the `colorscale` argument in various `graph_objects` such as `layout.coloraxis.colorscale` or `marker.colorscale` in `go.Scatter` traces or `colorscale` in `go.Heatmap` traces.
 For example `[(0,"blue"), (1,"red")]` is a simple color scale that interpolated between blue and red via purple, which can also be implicitly represented as `["blue", "red"]` and happens to be one of the [built-in color scales](/python/builtin-colorscales) and therefore referred to as `"bluered"` or `plotly.colors.sequential.Bluered`.
 - **color ranges** represent the minimum to maximum range of data to be mapped onto the 0 to 1 input range of the color scale.
-Color ranges default to the range of the input data and can be explicitly specified using either the `range_color` or `color_continuous_midpoint` arguments for many Plotly Express functions, or `cmin`/`cmid`/`cmax` or `zmin`/`zmid`/`zmax` for various `graph_objects` such as `layout.coloraxis.cmin` or `marker.cmin` in `go.Scatter` traces or `cmin` in `go.Heatmap` traces.
+Color ranges default to the range of the input data and can be explicitly specified using either the `range_color` or `color_continuous_midpoint` arguments for many Plotly Express functions, or `cmin`/`cmid`/`cmax` or `zmin`/`zmid`/`zmax` for various `graph_objects` such as `layout.coloraxis.cmin` or `marker.cmin` in `go.Scatter` traces or `zmin` in `go.Heatmap` traces.
 For example, if a color range of `[100, 200]` is used with the color scale above, then any mark with a color value of 100 or less will be blue, and 200 or more will be red.
 Marks with values in between will be various shades of purple.
 - **color bars** are legend-like visible representations of the color range and color scale with optional tick labels and tick marks.
 Color bars can be configured with attributes inside `layout.coloraxis.colorbar` or in places like `marker.colorbar` in `go.Scatter` traces or `colorbar` in `go.Heatmap` traces.
 - **color axes** connect color scales, color ranges and color bars to a trace's data.
 By default, any colorable attribute in a trace is attached to its own local color axis, but color axes may also be shared across attributes and traces by setting e.g. `marker.coloraxis` in `go.Scatter` traces or `coloraxis` in `go.Heatmap` traces.
 Local color axis attributes are configured within traces e.g. `marker.showscale` whereas shared color axis attributes are configured within the Layout e.g. `layout.coloraxis.showscale`.